-During the Autumn Term Year 3 will be travelling to Africa.
-We will be learning about the different animals found there, the highlight being a day trip to Chessington Zoo.
+During the first half of the Autumn Term Year 3 will be travelling to Africa.
+We will be learning about the different animals found there, climate, geographical features, culture and comparing it to living in England.
 Our English focus will be based on books by Anthony Browne, in particular ‘Gorilla’ and ‘Zoo’.
-We will also investigate the geographical features and learn more about the culture of the people who live there.

 In Maths, during the first half of the Autumn term we will focus on place value, addition and subtraction methods.
 After half term we will be focussing on multiplication, division and measurement.

 Our Science focus will be Light and Shadow where the children will learn more different light sources and about how shadows are formed.